What We Do

-We also provide FBO and other aviation services on the Cheyenne County Airport (kSYF) in Saint Francis, Kansas, as well as advanced flight training.
+We also provide FBO and other aviation services on the Cheyenne County Airport (kSYF) in Saint Francis, Kansas, along with some advanced flight training.

 In previous years, we provided more extensive aviation services, including biplane rides, primary flight instruction, and Air Taxi (FAR 135) flights.
 Those services are sadly gone: the Federal regulatory structure now simply asks too much.

-After the summer in Hays, Grace purchased and converted an 85 horsepower Cub to ag work by adding a hopper, booms, nozzles, and a pump.
-The Cub's limited horsepower proved was inadequate to the task: This shortcoming was demonstrated by a dramatic--but very short and unintended--landing in ripe wheat--inadequate to the task at our higher elevations and density altitudes.
+After the summer in Hays, Grace purchased and converted an 85 horsepower Cub to agricultural work by adding a hopper, booms, nozzles, and a pump.
+The Cub's limited horsepower proved was inadequate to the task: This shortcoming was demonstrated by a dramatic--but very short and unintended--landing in ripe wheat.

-Undaunted, Grace took a financial plunge and purchased a surplus Army Air Force trainer, a Boeing PT-17, known commonly as a Stearman.
+Undaunted, Grace took a financial plunge and purchased a surplus Army Air Force trainer, a Boeing PT-17, commonly known as a Stearman.
 The Stearman--a 220 horsepower, tandem seat, open cockpit biplane--only cost Grace $800 (about $8,000 in today's dollars) .
 But there were additional costs for the spray equipment and a loading truck: which were worth as much as the war-surplus biplane.

-The Stearman was not as popular with many pilots of the era, because the bigger engine drank 3 times as much fuel, but only went a little faster than the Cubs of the day.
-The Stearman was harder to handle on the ground, and in the Cub, you were sitting indoors.
+The Stearman was not as popular with many pilots of the era, because the bigger engine drank three times as much fuel, yet only went a little faster than the Cubs of the day.
+Plus, the Stearman was noticeably harder to handle on the ground, and in the Cub, you were sitting indoors.

 This money for this venture was borrowed from a local banker, Herman Miller, who may have been motivated more by curiosity and entertainment value than profit motive.
 Or perhaps the banker just believed in the earnest young man who--returned from the War--was working in the community, courting a local woman, and who had the audacity to believe in a radical new idea.

-Soon, the front seat of the Stearman was replaced with an 80 gallon "T-tank", so named because of its shape, and sported an internal spray boom inside the bottom wing driven by an air driven pump.
-Now that his new Stearman was equipped with state-of-the-art equipment, Grace needed to convince local farmers that this flying contrivance and new herbicide with the odd name would actually kill weeds and not damage their crop.
+Soon, the front seat of the Stearman was replaced with an 80 gallon "T-tank", so named because of its shape, and sported an internal spray boom inside the bottom wing, powered by an air-driven pump.
+Now that his new Stearman was equipped with state-of-the-art equipment, Grace needed to convince local farmers that this flying contrivance and a new herbicide with an odd name would actually kill weeds and not damage their crop.

-The summer of 1951 spawned a lot of weedy wheat, the war surplus biplane provided the only means to fight the weeds, the farmers rapidly became believers, banker Herman Miller was repaid much more quickly than anyone expected, and a new business was born!
+The summer of 1951 spawned a lot of weedy wheat.
+The war-surplus biplane provided the only means to fight the weeds, and local farmers rapidly became believers in aerial weed control.
+Banker Herman Miller was repaid much more quickly than anyone expected, and a new business was born!

-After perhaps a decade, the modified Stearman ag airplane was replaced with a brand new Snow S-2A, an early production aircraft designed by Leland Snow from the ground up for aerial application.
+After perhaps a decade, the modified Stearman was replaced with a brand-new Snow S-2A, an early production aircraft designed exclusively for aerial application by Leland Snow.
 The Snow was a clean sheet design, not a modified airframe.
-The Snow was also open cockpit, but was a low-wing monoplane with mostly aluminum construction, and a constant chord, low-winged monoplane.
+The Snow was also open cockpit, but was a low-wing monoplane with mostly aluminum construction, and a high-lift constant chord wing.

-The S-2A featured a 240 HP Continental tank engine.
-The tank engine was a war surplus, seven-cylinder Continental radial engine used to power Army tanks, with a stubby propeller providing air cooling inside the tank!
+This S-2A was powered by a 240 HP Continental tank engine.
+The tank engine was a war surplus, seven-cylinder Continental radial engine originally used to power Army tanks, by using a stubby propeller to provide air cooling inside the tank!

 The S2-A had a unique seating arrangement with the pilot sitting in front of the chemical hopper, immediately behind the engine.
-This arrangement was not ideal from a safety standpoint, but the rules were less strict, and sitting between two heavy items--the engine and the hopper--was deemed an acceptable risk.
+This arrangement was not ideal from a crash-worthiness standpoint, but sitting between two heavy items--the engine and the hopper--was deemed an acceptable risk.
 The S2-A was a little slow and a lot noisy, but it did a lot of work.

-The work-horse Snow was later supplemented with a closed-cockpit Cessna AgWagon, Cessna's first dedicated agricultural aircraft.
-The Snow S2-A was finally sold to buy a second Cessna, the AgTruck, a variant of the AgWagon with a larger hopper.
+The Snow was later joined by a closed-cockpit Cessna 188A AgWagon, Cessna's first dedicated agricultural aircraft.
+The Snow S2-A was finally sold to buy a second Cessna, the 188BAgTruck, a variant of the AgWagon with a larger hopper.

-The next aircraft to work for Grace Flying Service was a brand new 1996 Weatherly 620B, purchased and flown from the California factory.
-The Weatherly was a larger aircraft, powered by a Pratt and Whitney R-985, a nine-cylinder, internally supercharged 450 HP radial engine.
+The next aircraft to work for Grace Flying Service was a brand-new 1996 Weatherly 620B, purchased and flown home from the California factory.
+The Weatherly was a larger aircraft, powered by a Pratt & Whitney R-985, a nine-cylinder, internally supercharged 450 HP radial engine.